A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Computational Studies

 \subsection{RL agents and Benchmarks}

 We train three types of agents using the proposed RL models.
 The first agent denoted as \emph{gen-RL} is trained on all three difficulty levels, but on a fixed network size.
 The second agent denoted as \emph{net-RL} is trained on networks of various sizes, but it is tailored to a specific difficulty level.
 The last agent denoted as \emph{RL} is trained on a fixed network size and on a specific difficulty level.
 For our computational studies, we consider a benchmark from \cite{zulqar}.
-The benchmark model denotes as \emph{Sim} represents a joint model that solves for EVs relocation and the shuttle routing problem simultaneously.
-To solve multi-shuttle routing problems, the heuristic splits an urban network into some clusters and solve a single-shuttle routing problem for each cluster.
-However, there are some limitations of the method.
+The benchmark model denotes as \emph{Sim} represents a joint model that solves the EVs relocation and the shuttle routing problems simultaneously.
+To solve multi-shuttle routing problems, the heuristic splits an urban network into some clusters and solves a single-shuttle routing problem for each cluster.
+However, there are some limitations to the method.
 One of them is related to the inflexibility of the solutions when drivers that have been dropped off from one shuttle cannot be picked up by other shuttles.
 Another disadvantage is related to charger nodes.
-The heuristic can only handle the cases of the problem when the number of charger nodes is not less than the number of EVs that must be charged.
+The heuristic can only handle cases when the number of charger nodes is not less than the number of EVs that must be charged.